Hey there audioheads

 Tonight let me give you a short bit about a wonderful application I use for everything audio short of multitrack recording (well, I guess I even use it for that sometimes).

-Steinberg's WaveLab is labeled as mastering software but really it's so much more.
-I started using it back in 2000 when I was working at the Ground Hog Recording Studio.
+Ground Hog Recording Studio.
 Walt Mecleary, the owner and chief engineer there, used it for mastering and also used it as the destination for his mixes coming from ProTools.
 He had his main ProTools system running on a Mac (I think a G4) and had some digital outs going into a PC running Windows XP.
 So instead of mixing in the box (ITB), we would do a real time mix into WaveLab.
 That was my first introduction to the program.

 When I went off on my own, I got WaveLab 4.0 because it seemed easy to use when I worked at the Ground Hog; one of the main reasons being that any edits you make are instantaneous because it's only working with a temp file, not the actual file you think you're working on.
 Coming from SoundForge 4.5, that was a major step in the right direction.
 Plus the fact that there is a mastering section with up to 8 real time effects in a chain is awesome.